 Call Our Maryland License Suspension Lawyers for a Free Legal Consultation

-If your license was suspended or you’ve been accused of an offense that could suspend your driver’s license, call the Baltimore criminal defense lawyers at the Law Offices of Randolph Rice today.
+If your license was suspended or you’ve been accused of an offense that could suspend your driver’s license, call the Baltimore criminal defense lawyers at Rice, Murtha & Psoras today.
 Our attorneys might be able to fight to help you keep your license and reduce the suspension period or the fines and other penalties associated with your charges.
 If you face charges for DUI or other serious driving offenses, our lawyers can help with those charges, too.
 For your free legal consultation, call us today at (410) 694-7291.